-The shortest network path between home to school and an area 100m on either side of it.
+The shortest network path between home to school and an area 50m on either side of it.

-The shortest network path between home to school and an area 100m on either side of it
+The shortest network path between home to school and an area 50m on either side of it

 This is fairly easy to do in ArcGS 9.2 compared to ArcGIS 9.1 due to the ability of ArcGIS 9.2 to calculate multiple routes.
 We initially proposed to exclude freeways and other limited access highways which would not be accessible to pedestrians, but because students going to school might well be in cars we decided that this would not be an appropriate exclusion.
+Also, we removed home-schooled students from the participant dataset before calculating the route.
+ArcGIS 9.2 will not calculate a route if the student's school and home are the same location.

 The GIS Approach for this protocol is a two stage process.
-First, to create the shortest network path between Home to School, and then buffer it for a distance of 100 meters.
+First, create the shortest network path between Home to School, and then buffer it for a distance of 50 meters.
 The route solver with multiple routes in Network Analyst 9.2 creates the route from each participant home location to the respective school.
 The route created by Network Analyst is then buffered using Buffer Tool in ArcToolbox, the buffer created represents the area of 50 meters around the route.
 Round buffer type is used to be able to cover all the area accessible to the participant.